evolescue/Iso-seq_scripts/protocol_isoseq/Isoseq3_tama.md

-# Isoseq3 and TAMA pipeline with Iso-seq data
+# Isoseq3 and TAMA pipeline using Iso-seq data

 ## Pacbio essencials